Employers will value the combination of economic theory and mathematical skills you gain on this degree.

 Mastering two subjects together means you are well-prepared for the multidisciplinary challenges of the real-world, developing your skills that employers value, such as:

 You also receive careers support as part of your degree, including:

 You will be part of the community in the two Schools that deliver your teaching:

 You will also be part of the School of Agriculture, Food and Rural Development, which is the administrative home of the Joint Honours in Science programme.

-In Newcastle University Business School you will have access to teaching and learning facilities in our brand new £45 million building in Downing Plaza.
-This includes:
+You will have access to teaching and learning facilities in our brand new £45 million building in Downing Plaza, including: